consler/STPL/README.md

 # STPL

 ## STPL is a simple turing programming language with an assembly-like look, made in Java.
-You may use it if you really want to challange yourself.

 ### Installation